scribd/Lucid/Documentation/ConfigurationAndDescriptionFiles.md

         └── MySubtype.json
 ```

-Note that any file structure can be used under `Entities`, `Subtypes`, `EndpointPayloads` as long as there aren't any conflicting names.
+Note that any subdirectory structure can be used under `Entities`, `Subtypes`, `EndpointPayloads` as long as there aren't any conflicting names.

 ### Entity Description